PranayDubey272/Ignou-Website-MNNIT/README.md

 - **Assignment Management**: Administrators can view and manage submitted assignments, providing feedback or grades if necessary.
 - **User Management**: Administrators have the ability to manage student accounts, ensuring proper access control and data privacy.

+- ### For Office Staff
+- **Attendance Record**: Staff can generate attendance record of students and get CSV/PDF report of it.
+- **Assignment Record**: Staff can view and generate Assignment record of students and get CSV/PDF report of it.

 ## Technologies Used

 - **Front-end**: React.js, Material-UI